parkerjgit/algorithms/markdown/heaps/heaps.md

 * The array representation can be achieved by traversing the binary tree in level order, and the mapping from node to parent, left and right nodes are given by `(i-1)//2`, `2i+1` and `2i+2` respectively. (see [Array Representation of Binary Heap](http://www.cse.hut.fi/en/research/SVG/TRAKLA2/tutorials/heap_tutorial/taulukkona.html))
 * A Binary Heap is either Min Heap or Max Heap, sometimes counter-intuitive which should be used because the lowest priority is at the top of heap for easy removal.
 * The heap *order property* is satisfied for min heap when all parents have priorities less than that of their children.
 From this we know the smallest priority is at the root, and greatest is at *some* leaf node.
+* Find max element in array-implemented min heap by iterating through leaf nodes, ie nodes n/2 to n-1.
+Still linear time, but not sure if we can do better.
 * Heaps support O(1) lookup (vs extraction) of min/max at root, and O(logn) insertions, as well as O(logn) extraction of min/max at root (extract min/max is important operation which deletes and returns root node).
 * In order to overcome the Worst-Case Complexity of Quick Sort algorithm from O(n^2) to O( nlog(n) ) in Heap Sort.
-* Use heap when *all* you care about is min OR max element, ie. **when you don't care about fast lookup/deletion of arbitrary elements**.
+* Use heap when *all* you care about is min **OR** max element (not both), ie. **when you don't care about fast lookup/deletion of arbitrary elements**.
 * Use a heap to find/compute the **kth or k largest/smallest elements**.
-Use min-heap for former and max-heap for latter!!!
+Use min-heap for former and max-heap for latter!!!.
-* Use a heap to sort and almost sorted array.
+* Use a heap to sort and almost sorted, ie k-sorted array in O(n)
 * Use a heap to merge k sorted arrays.
 * Python supports min-heap thru `heapq` module (max-heap acheived by negating values).
 * Binomoial Heap and Fibonacci Heap are variations of Binary Heap.
 These variations perform union also in O(logn) time which is a O(n) operation in Binary Heap.